JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 # DefinitelyTyped Thunderbird WebExt Browser

 Script to generate type definitions and documentation for the development of WebExtension add-ons for Mozilla Thunderbird.
 The generated files can be used in [IDE](## "integrated development environment")s like VS Code and WebStorm.

-They are available for installation as `@types/thunderbird-webext-browser`.
+Pre-created declaration files are available for installation as `@types/thunderbird-webext-browser`.
+IDEs and the npm package manager can pull this package from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/thunderbird-webext-browser) or from [the npm repository](https://www.npmjs.com/package/@types/thunderbird-webext-browser).

 This generator is derived from [definitelytyped-firefox-webext-browser](https://github.com/jsmnbom/definitelytyped-firefox-webext-browser), a generator for the type definitions for development of Firefox add-ons, made by [Jasmin Bom](https://github.com/jsmnbom).